neondatabase/website/content/docs/reference/glossary.md

 The geographic location where Neon project resource are located.
 Neon supports creating projects in several Amazon Web Services (AWS) regions.
 For information about regions supported by Neon, see [Regions](/docs/introduction/regions).

+### Resale

+Selling the Neon service as part of another service offering.
+Neon's Platform Partnership plan includes permits resale of the Neon service.
+See [Neon plans](/docs/introduction/billing#neon-plans) for more information.

 ### Primary branch

 Each Neon project is created with a primary branch called `main`.
 This is your project's root branch.
 You can rename a primary branch, but you cannot delete it.
 Each branch, including the primary branch, has a dedicated [compute endpoint](#compute-endpoint).
 Connecting to a branch requires connecting to the branch's compute endpoint.
 For more information, see [Connect to a branch](/docs/manage/branches#connect-to-a-branch).